filippotoso/laravel-domain-library/README.md

 ```
 php artisan domain:setup:structure
-composer dump-autoload
 ```

 This command will create a new `src` folder that will contain 3 namespaces `App`, `Domain` and `Support`.
 It will also rewire the Laravel application to work with this new directory structure (ie. moving middlewares and providers, updating the bootstrap code, introducing a new Application class, and so on).
-Remember to dump the composer autoload in order to make the changes effective.

 At this point you can start building your domain driven application.
 Let's create the structure for a sample domain named `Invoices`